 Misty Lane Craig – London, Ontario

-I believe you are using the word in its context where it can mean a negative prejudice and I think you’re basing that opinion on the considerable number of letters written to me about common problems people are having with their Cane Corso and other similar Molosser breeds.
-You do know that I don’t write those letters to myself?
+You are once again publicly (Facebook) accusing me of a negative prejudice and illogically are basing that opinion on the considerable number of letters written to me about problems people are having with their Cane Corso and other similar Molosser breeds.
+Pardon my sarcasm but you do know that I don’t write those letters to myself?
 You are similarly aware the site is ‘Ask The Dog Guy’.
 That makes it the sort of dog training site which lends itself to people writing about problems as opposed to cheery anecdotes about their Disney-esque “fur babies?
 I could fill my site with thank you letters from Cane Corso and other dog owners thanking me for helping them but that wouldn’t be a very useful site to visitors.
 However if you hunger for such things, read the first comment in this column where someone asks if a Presa Canario makes a good family pet.)

 What is true, is that I discriminate between breeds.
-That is not the same as breed prejudice.
+That is not necessarily the same as having a breed prejudice.

 For example, a guarding breed like a Cane Corso and Retrieving breed like a Golden Retriever have enough differences that if a dog owner does not take into consideration (discriminate) between those differences, the potential for a negative outcome for both the dogs and owners is significant.
 There are significant differences between representatives of the guarding and retrieving breeds themselves that make them more useful and appropriate in one setting over another.

 These difference exist due to selective breeding, the genetics is emphasized differently.
 More Cane Corso are inclined to guard than Golden Retrievers and more Golden Retrievers are inclined to retrieve than Cane Corsos.